Rob And Chyna Season 1 Episode 2 TV Recap, Clips

 Rob’s fiancé is facing some insecurities of her own.
 A tabloid story has appeared where a doctor that doesn’t know Chyna has talked about her “butt collapsing.”
 She tries to get the doctor on the phone.
 She’s upset that people don’t talk about her hard work.
 They talk about her dancing in a club in Miami but not that she moved there to go to college.
 She wants credit for her accomplishments.
 The negativity gets her down.
 “It’s not cool,” she says.

 “It’s not you.
 I just won’t be happy, period,” he says to the stylist.
 “That’s just how I am.”
 Reality show or not.
 Kardashian spin-off or not.
-That is sad and all too relatable for so many of us.
+That is sad and all too relatable.

 Chyna doesn’t stay down for long.
 She and Paige jet off to France without Rob.
 It all goes well, but Chyna is nervous about the party.
-She, too, is worried about what the paparazzi and media will say about her.
+She is worried about what the paparazzi and media will say about her, too.
 She powers through, with a little help from Paige.

 Rob does take some initiative.
 He works out on the treadmill.
 He drinks a protein shake.
 He even puts together a baby swing and calls his mom to show her.
 Baby steps.